Zach Boychuk: International play

-Prior to Boychuk's draft year in 2007–08, he competed in the 2007 Super Series, an under-20 eight-game series between Russia and Team Canada.
-The series marked the 35th anniversary of the 1972 Summit Series between Canada and the Soviet Union.
-Boychuk contributed 4 goals and 2 assists in 7 games as Canada dominated and eventually won the series 7–0–1.
+Prior to Boychuk's draft year in 2007–08, he competed in the 2007 Super Series, an under-20 eight-game series between Russia and Canada junior team.
+The series marked the 35th anniversary of the 1972 Summit Series between Canada senior team and the Soviet Union senior team.
+Boychuk contributed four goals and two assists in seven games as Canada dominated and eventually won the series 7–0–1.

-Boychuk would also compete for Team Canada in the 2008 World Junior Championships and 2009 World Junior Championships, helping Canada to a fourth and fifth straight gold medal in the Czech Republic and Canada.
+Boychuk also competed for Canada in the 2008 and 2009 World Junior Championships, helping Canada to a fourth and fifth straight gold medal.

-In late December 2017, he helped Team Canada win the prestigious Spengler Cup in Davos, scoring one goal in the championship game.
+In late December 2017, he helped Canada win the 2017 Spengler Cup, scoring one goal in the championship game.

-Personal
+Personal life

-His twin sister Corissa Boychuk was an international trampolinist who won medals at world championships between 2009 and 2013.
-She retired after the 2013 World Championship.
+Boychuk's twin sister Corissa Boychuk was an international trampolinist who won medals at world championships between 2009 and 2013.
+She retired after the 2013 world championship.
 They also have a younger sister Chelsie who does competitive gymnastics.

+Boychuk is known for his social media presence, boasting a high number of followers on platforms like X and Instagram, and has more followers than several ice hockey stars despite his limited NHL playing career.
+He intentionally follows hundreds of thousands of people and follows up to several thousand new people per day on X, under the expectation that following more people will increase the number of followers he has, which he in turn uses to secure sponsorships to promote products as an influencer.
+Boychuk is also an active cryptocurrency trader.